lewoudar/scalpel/docs/item-processing.md

 If you know [msgpack](https://pypi.org/project/msgpack/), you know that it cannot serialize `datetime` objects by default.
 So if you called the `read_mp` function like we did in the static spider guide, it will raise an error.
 So how can we read `datetime` objects?
-Well, if you look at the scalpel [msgpack api](api.md#msgpack) you will noticed a `datetime_decoder` which is a helper to deserialize `datetime` objects.
+Well, if you look at the pyscalpel [msgpack api](api.md#msgpack) you will noticed a `datetime_decoder` which is a helper to deserialize `datetime` objects.
 Also the [Configuration](api.md#configuration) object has a `msgpack_decoder` attribute which default value is `datetime_decoder`.
 So here is how you can read `datetime` objects.